GaetanoPiazzolla/gaetanopiazzolla.github.io/pages/privacy-policy.md

 For more information about Google Analytics' privacy practices, please visit: [https://policies.google.com/privacy](https://policies.google.com/privacy)

-### Google AdSense
-We use Google AdSense to display advertisements on our website.
-Google AdSense uses cookies and similar technologies to:
-- Show you personalized ads based on your interests
-- Measure ad performance
-- Prevent you from seeing the same ads repeatedly

-Google AdSense may collect and use information about your visits to this and other websites to provide advertisements about goods and services of interest to you.
-If you would like more information about this practice and to know your choices about not having this information used by these companies, visit: [https://policies.google.com/technologies/ads](https://policies.google.com/technologies/ads)

 ## Cookies and Similar Technologies

 Our website uses cookies and similar tracking technologies to:
 - Remember your preferences
 - Understand how you use our website
-- Show you relevant advertisements

 - Improve our services

 ### Types of Cookies We Use:
 - **Essential Cookies**: Required for the website to function properly
 - **Analytics Cookies**: Help us understand how visitors interact with our website
-- **Advertising Cookies**: Used to show you relevant ads and measure their effectiveness

 ### Managing Cookies
 You can control cookies through your browser settings.
 However, disabling cookies may affect the functionality of our website.